superfly/corrosion/doc/deploy-on-fly/fly-proxy.md

-# Interfacing locally with remote Corrosion nodes
+# Run Corrosion commands on a remote node

+Corrosion's CLI works through the API.
+You can install Corrosion locally and run Corrosion commands on a remote node.

 ## Connecting

-Corrosion's CLI works through the API, so if your local machine can access the API port on a Corrosion node, you can run Corrosion commands on that node.

-A convenient way to do this on Fly.io is to open a user-mode WireGuard tunnel using the[`fly proxy`](https://fly.io/docs/flyctl/proxy/) command.
+A convenient way to access a remote node's API port on Fly.io is to open a user-mode WireGuard tunnel using the [`fly proxy`](https://fly.io/docs/flyctl/proxy/) command.

-In the example configuration, Corrosion's API is configured on port 8080, so with Corrosion installed on the local machine, in a separate terminal, run
+In the [example configuration](./launch.md#corrosion-configuration), Corrosion's API is configured on port 8080, so with Corrosion installed on the local machine, in a separate terminal, run:

 ```
 $ fly proxy 8080 --app <your-app-name>